Divyam6969/Pneumonia-Detection-AI/readme.md

 # Pneumonia detection system using Tensorflow keras library

-My model will classify an xray image to Normal , Viral Pneumonial or Bacterial Pneumonial
+<h5>My model is trained to classify chest x-ray images into three categories: Normal, Viral Pneumonia, or Bacterial Pneumonia</h5>
 <br>

 The file structure for my dataset is